 What You Need to Build a Zapier Integration

-Ready to build your sample GitHub Zapier integration?
+Ready to build your example GitHub integration on Zapier?
 Here’s what you need:

 A Zapier Account